SHUNT (2000-14)

 THE GUARDIAN on THE TEMPEST

 In 2001, Gemma met Silvia Mercuriali, who was playing in public spaces, and they were immediately excited to collaborate.
-Their first show, Pinocchioinvited an audience of three into the back seat of a car.
-With a filmic score, and close up performance, the city became the scenography, the sunset became the lighting and the reality of the journey became an epic adventure into the belly of the whale.
+Their first show, Pinocchio, invited an audience of three into the back seat of a car.
+With a sweeping score, and close up performance, the city became the scenography for a dark live road movie.
+They have toured the world together.

 DIRECTOR